lune-climate/lune-frontend-sample-project/README.md

 # Getting Started with Lune Sample App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-You’ll need to have Node 14.0.0 or later version on your local development machine.
-We recommend using the latest LTS version.
+This project runs with Node 20 and has been tested on Node v20.11.1.
+If you use `nvm`, run `nvm install` and `nvm use` to use the correct node version.

 ## How to start the project locally